numbbo/coco/docs/coco-doc/source/index.rst

    that can and should be used for algorithm selection decisions.

 .. [#] For example, the optimum is not in all-zeros, optima are not placed
-    on a regular grid, the function is not separable [WHI1996]_.
+    on a regular grid, most functions are not separable [WHI1996]_.
+The objective to remain comprehensible makes it more challenging to design non-regular functions.
 Which regularities are common place in real-world optimization problems remains an open question.

+.. [#] The experimental procedure [BBO2016exp] includes however a timing experiment which records the internal computational effort of the algorithm.

 .. [#] As opposed to ranking algorithm based on their solution quality achieved after a given runtime.